All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Combining DSIP with Other Therapies

-DSIP does not exist in a vacuum.
+DSIP doesn't exist in a vacuum.
 Your provider may recommend it as part of a broader protocol.

 Some providers combine DSIP with melatonin support, particularly for patients whose pineal gland function has declined with age.
 DSIP and melatonin work through different mechanisms, so they may complement each other.

-If you are on a peptide protocol that requires quality recovery, such as , optimizing your sleep with DSIP could enhance your overall results.
+If you're on a peptide protocol that requires quality recovery, such as , improving your sleep with DSIP could enhance your overall results.
 Recovery happens during sleep, and better sleep means better recovery.

 Always discuss combination protocols with your provider.
 Peptide interactions are an evolving field, and medical supervision ensures safety.
 Your provider can obtain quality DSIP from a .